Countries with the Most Similar Food to Ukraine

 The Most Similar Cuisines to Ukrainian Food

-Four of the five countries with the most similar food to Ukraine are also predominately Slavic.
-It also borders all of these nations, except for Bosnia & Herzegovina.
+The four countries with the most similar food ingredients to Ukraine border Ukraine.
 These neighboring countries have similar agriculture as well.
 The Eastern European region has a history of great cultural exchange, so it is no surprise their cuisine is similar as a result.
+Four of the five used to be part of the Soviet Union.

 1. Russia has had a huge influence on Ukraine.
 Both countries are predominately Orthodox Christian countries that were once part of the Soviet Union.
 One of the most iconic dishes that both countries share is Borscht.
 Other shared delights include Pirozhki (small stuffed buns) and Pelmeni (dumplings filled with meat or mushrooms), which are slightly different but equally popular in both nations.